Thayer Scale Testing

 Hain Celestial Group, a food and personal product manufacturer based in Lake Success, NY, creates a wide range of products across its 30 plants worldwide.
 At one of the facilities, the company manufactures a vegetable-based snack food and was encountering a variety of flow issues during the production process.

-To create the snack food, Hain blends raw ingredients together to create a base material that’s moved into a feed bin.
+To create the snack food (using snack food processing equipment), Hain blends raw ingredients together to create a base material that’s moved into a feed bin.
 The blended material is fried and then seasoned with ingredients that are fed from separate bins.

 “Our old feed bin wouldn’t allow one base material to flow reliably,” says Jeffrey Bailor, technology man- ager for Hain.
 “The material would bridge terribly, and operators would have to intervene with rods and hammers to get the material to flow.
 Additionally, because of the operator intervention, we had a lot of material breakage.”